Course Rules for your safety and Comfort

 - No strollers or wheelchairs permitted on the course.

 - Guides reserve the right to remove any guest that they believe to pose a risk for themselves or other participants.
-Failure to follow instructions may occur severe injuries or conduct to expulsion of Treetop Adventures.
+Failure to follow instructions may result in severe injuries or expulsion.

 - Guides have the right to refuse admittance to participants who they believe have health or physical conditions that make it unsafe for them to participate on the course.